770120041/DataMiningWebsite/README.md

-# A data mining software for supply chain management
+# About
-This project is a online client-server model for supply chain management.
+This project is a online client-server model data-mining application

-## About
-This project is Zhe Liu's thesis of my bachelor's degree for Zhejiang University.<br>
-Any use without prior notice is not allowed.

 ## How to Use
 ### For running on local desktop: